 I smile wanly.
 My hair falls in perfect wet strands and my eyes are red from not enough sleep.
 I am stabbing at the burned bacon that was wrapped around the chicken and thinking it’s certainly a great night to meet the new girl.

 “Give me a minute,” I say.
-I wanted to say that my chicken career maybe should become obsolete because earlier in the afternoon, my all knowing young son had a discussion about: 1) college entrance exams 2) his exams in particular 3) how colleges take all high math science scores and are now ignoring English reading and writing 4) colleges like talented football players 5) it’s just a miracle that English teachers even have jobs in the New Era 6) colleges also have hot girls and just how many hot girls are currently enrolled in Texas Tech and 7) last, but not least, he gave me a review of the movie: Unbroken which was something like this:
+I wanted to say that my chicken career maybe should become obsolete because earlier in the afternoon, my all-knowing young son had a discussion about: 1) college entrance exams 2) his exams in particular 3) how colleges take all high math science scores and are now ignoring English, reading and writing skills 4) colleges like talented football players 5) it’s just a miracle that English teachers even have jobs in the New Era 6) colleges also have hot girls and just how many hot girls are currently enrolled in Texas Tech University and 7) last, but not least, he gave me a review of the movie: Unbroken which was something like this:

 “Yeah, so I went to see that war movie,” he said.

 “Yeah, the one with the hero and the Japanese dudes.
 And so they had him in this war camp.”

 “Yeah they found him and some homies on a raft… and anyway, this dude wasn’t gonna cave to their crap.
 The mean Japanese guy kept hitting him in the face.
 You know what I would do when I got outta there if it was me…”